microsoft/semantic-kernel/samples/apps/copilot-chat-app/importdocument/README.md

 to [memories](https://github.com/microsoft/semantic-kernel/blob/main/docs/EMBEDDINGS.md) and retrieve relevant information from memories to provide more meaningful answers to users through out the conversations.

-Memories can be generated from conversations as well as imported from external sources, such as text documents.
+Memories can be generated from conversations as well as imported from external sources, such as documents.
-Importing documents to the service will make the App even more intelligent by having prior knowledge of very specific contexts that are generally unavailable publicly, such as enterprise data.
+Importing documents enables Copilot Chat to have up-to-date knowledge of specific contexts, such as enterprise and personal data.

 ## Configure your environment
-1. (Skip if you only need to import documents to the global collection) A registered App in Azure Portal (https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app)
+1. (Optional when importing documents to the global collection) A registered App in Azure Portal (https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app)
    - Select Mobile and desktop applications as platform type, and the Redirect URI will be `http://localhost`
    - Select **`Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`** as the supported account